Conditions | Liver Cancer

 Certain lifestyle changes may help prevent Primary Liver Cancer.
 You can do this by maintaining a healthy weight managing how much alcohol you drink and by not smoking cigarettes.

-For further information please view the NHS Choices website on Hepatocellular Carcinoma Learn More »
+For further information please view the NHS Choices website on Liver Cancer Learn More »

 Print Page